Redocly/developer-portal-starter/developer-portal/fast-api-reference-implementation.md

 # Reference Implementation

-This reference implementation can be used to help you understand how Fast communicates with the Seller backend.
+The [reference implementation](https://github.com/fast-af/di-reference-implementation) can be used to help you understand how Fast communicates with the Seller backend.
 Included is a Python web application which implements the same endpoints a Seller would implement when integrating with Fast:
 ```
 /fast/v1/create